NirAlon/sre-take-home-exercise-python/README.md

         """
         Parses the body element to JSON, if body is missing return "None".
         """
+    def url_to_domain_parser(url):
+        """
+        Extract from string url the domain
+        """
+    ```
+* `main.py`
+  * ```python
     def check_health(endpoint):
         """
+        Function to perform health checks
+        Returns the domain and state of the endpoint

-        If 'method' value is missing, set default to "GET" Parse body to JSON or set body to "None"
+        If 'method' value is missing set default to "GET"
+        Parse body to JSON or set body to None
         Send the request with timeout=RESPONSE_TIMEOUT_SEC
         """
-    def monitor_endpoints(yaml_endpoint_gen, domain_stats):
+    def monitor_endpoints(endpoint):
         """
+        Child-Thread function to monitor endpoints
+        Returns the domain and it's endpoint state

-        global stop_main_thread - Use the global flag to inform the Main-thread of an exception (time.perf_counter() - start_time) < CYCLE_TIMEOUT_SEC - Limit the monitoring to CYCLE_TIMEOUT_SEC
+        global stop_main_thread - Use the global flag to inform the Main-thread of an exception,
-        (endpoint := next(yaml_endpoint_gen, None)) is not None - Assignment operator to return the next endpoint or "None" domain = urlparse(endpoint[URL]).hostname - returns the domain without port
+        domain = url_to_domain_parser - Extract the domain from the url.
         """
     def availability_cycles(file_path):
         """
-        Main-Thread function launches Child-Thread and prints out the results Executes Child-Thread every CYCLE_TIMEOUT_SEC
+        Main-Thread function uses ThreadPool to execute Child-Thread
+        Aggregating and prints out the results

+        Every monitor cycle is complete in CYCLE_TIMEOUT_SEC
         """

     if __name__ == "__main__":